nfrappart/nfrappart.github.io/_posts/2022-01-20-keep-it-dry-use-modules.markdown

 - main.tf : where you write your code to provision your resources

 ## Resources dependencies in the Cloud
 What I call composite cloud resources, are resources composed of multiple smaller resources.
-A good example of such resource are VMs.
+A good example of such resources are VMs.
-In the example below, you can see the usual components of a Virtual machines.
+In the diagram below, you can see the usual components of an Azure Virtual machines.

 ![Composite Resource](/pictures/blog-vm.drawio.png)